 A graduate concentration constitutes a coherent program of study which gives a student more breadth or depth in their major.
 As indicated in the Policy for Graduate Concentrations, approved concentrations may be included on academic transcripts.
 Some concentrations (major-based) are only open to a student majoring in the offering department.
 Other concentrations (floating) are open to students in a broad range of majors.
 A few majors require a concentration, but most do not.
-Approved Graduate Concentrations and their related majors are listed in the Programs of Study.
+Approved Graduate Concentrations and their related majors are listed in the Academic Catalog.

-Students who wish to add or drop a graduate concentration from their academic record must submit a Change of Curriculum/Transfer of Credit form to request the change to their academic program and to what appears on the transcript.
+Students who wish to add or drop a graduate concentration from their academic record must submit a Graduate Student Request form to request the change to their academic program and to what appears on the transcript.
 A change in concentration is a program change, and will alter the requirements needed for graduation, and therefore changes should be made carefully and in consultation with the graduate program adviser.
 Approvals are required from the major department and adviser and the unit overseeing the concentration.